-Now, up until this point, we talked about ...
-Monday we talked about ... we talked about membership sites and how you can charge for membership sites and you know how to build them and content for them and all that other stuff.
+Last Monday we talked about membership sites and how you can charge for membership sites and you know how to build them and content for them and all that other stuff.
 Yesterday, we talked about content.
-So today we’re going to talk a little bit about the tech part of it.
+Today we’re going to talk a little bit about the tech part of it.
 The setup and just to bring it all home because up until this point, we have brainstormed content for your membership site.
 We’ve picked a niche or a market.
 We brainstormed some content if you remember inside that mind map.

 Then yesterday we talked about creating that content and how there’s a couple of different modalities for content.
 There is your text-based stuff, you know, PDF downloads or blog posts.
 There is a video, and then you can pull the audio out of the video so that you have a video and an audio presentation.
 We also talked about some different ways that you can deliver content, whether it’s monthly, whether it’s a big block, whether it’s whatever.
 And we talked some about some pricing stuff too, like how to price, whether you sell monthly or annual, how to use that inside of an upsell sequence or whatever.

-So this is how we used to build membership sites.
+This is how we used to build membership sites.
 We would take a piece of software like Moodle and Moodle looks like it’s been updated a little bit, but Moodle is what is known as a learning management software, LMS.
-So the LMS software, there are very sophisticated forms of LMS software that are very, very, very expensive.
-And they are what is powering all of these digital learning platforms.
-Every college is doing distance learning, especially right … I mean right now and has a membership login and all that other stuff, they are using a form of an LMS, a learning management software.
+The LMS software, there are very sophisticated forms of LMS software that are very, very, very expensive.
+They are what is powering all of these digital learning platforms.
+Every college is doing distance learning, especially right … I mean right now, and has a membership login and all that other stuff, they are using a form of an LMS, a learning management software.
 There’s a lot of very expensive software applications out there that they can run.
 There are corporate versions of Teachable and stuff that people use.

 Moodle is a very simple free one.
 It’s an open-source piece.
-It’s an opensource software that you can download.
+It’s open-source software that you can download.
 You can install it on your web server.
 You can configure it, use it, put your stuff in there.
-And it puts everything behind a membership login.
+It puts everything behind a membership login.
 Now the part that controls the payment is usually different.
-So usually, you have Moodle, which is your software, your LMS software that controls how the content is delivered, that controls the video, that controls the login, all that stuff.
-And then what you do is you pair it with some sort of money software, like a collection gateway kind of software.
+Usually, you have Moodle, which is your software, your LMS software that controls how the content is delivered, that controls the video, that controls the login, all that stuff.
+And then what you do is you pair it with some sort of money software, like a collection gateway kind of membership site software.

-So we found out quickly that this is not the right way to do it.
+We found out quickly that this is not the right way to do it.
 It’s not an advantageous way of doing it.
-So we started looking for other options and the other options we found, the first kind of big, big, big membership software that was created for WordPress was this WishList member.
+We started looking for other options and we found, the first kind of big membership software that was created for WordPress was this WishList member.
 I would say it’s probably the industry standard.
 Here, “Trusted by over 103 active membership sites.”
-So a lot of membership website software.
+So a lot of membership site software.
 It’s a lot of people using the software.

 It’s very easy and integrates directly with WordPress.
-And so you can have a WordPress site which powers 25% of the internet.
-You can have a WordPress site, add in this WishList Member plugin.
-And now all of a sudden you have a membership website software so it has members login; member login, pages, widgets, you know, functionality.
+You can have a WordPress site that powers 25% of the internet and add in this WishList Member plugin.
+Now all of a sudden you have a membership website software so it has members login; member login, pages, widgets, you know, functionality.
 You can protect any page, any category, any image that is on your site.
 So even if you want to retroactively protect some of your pages because they’re great content, you can do that with WishList Member.
 You can also show the first a hundred words of a blog post and then have a read more button.
 No, go … Go Erie is where I live, it’s the newspaper here.
 But if you look at any of these online newspaper places where you can only read three or four articles, this payment gateway or Paywall, is what it’s called.

 But you read the first a hundred or 200 words, and then to read more, you have to become a subscriber for 99 cents a month or whatever.
 Then WishList Member has that functionality too.
-So you can protect all your blog posts if they want to read them.
-So there are lots of different things you can do with a membership plugin.
+You can protect all your blog posts if they want to read them.
+There are lots of different things you can do with a membership plugin.
 A lot of different ways you can make money with that membership plugin.
-So WishList Member is a great, great tool.
+WishList Member is a great, great tool.
 We use it for a lot of client sites.

 LearnDash is another one that we have since started using lately.
 They have some really interesting functionality for content licenses.
 They have some great dashboards and really … It’s a very pretty software whereas WishList Member is not.
 WishList Member is not a whole lot to look at.
 I mean, it’s nice and it’s functional and it works great, but LearnDash has some cool tools that tie in with a lot of other things.

-So Ontraport has worked well for that.
-For more sophisticated membership website software or for more sophisticated … just protecting content in a more sophisticated way.
-So if somebody buys, somebody sets up an email account with you and then they purchase maybe a month down the road, then they get their membership unlocked, Ontraport tracks how many times they’re logging in and all that other stuff.
+Ontraport has worked well for that for more sophisticated membership website software or for more sophisticated … just protecting content in a more sophisticated way. if somebody buys, somebody sets up an email account with you and then they purchase maybe a month down the road, then they get their membership unlocked, Ontraport tracks how many times they’re logging in and all that other stuff.
 So really, really nice stuff.
 If you have a WordPress site, that’s how you would end up integrating it.

 Now, if you want a more robust platform that isn’t WordPress based.
-Some people do.
-Kajabi is my favorite.
+Some people do, Kajabi is my favorite.
 Kajabi is a knowledge commerce platform.
-They very, very, very much ... they very much, pride themselves in building robust software that helps people learn.
-Content creators create and sell and help people, build the software, build the solutions that they want their members, they want their students to go through.
+They very much, pride themselves in building robust membership website software that helps people learn.
+Content creators create, sell and help people, build the software and solutions that they want their members to go through.
 And brilliant software works well.
 It’s intuitive to use, they have pipelines and all kinds of other crazy stuff.
 They do email marketing and it’s just a very robust platform anymore.
+It’s great software.

-Its great software.
-Their competitor, somebody is like a Teachable.
+A competitor of Kajabi, somebody is like a Teachable.
 Teachable has also very nice software.
-If I had to pick one, I would pick Kajabi, just because they have a lot of marketing functionality and a lot of marketing tools that like a Teachable, which is just kind of an off the shelf LMS uses.
-Kajabi is very much on marketing heavy.
+If I had to pick one, I would pick Kajabi, just because they have a lot of marketing functionality and a lot of marketing tools like a Teachable, which is just kind of an off-the-shelf LMS uses.
+Kajabi is very much marketing heavy.
 Whereas Teachable is just very much course heavy, you know?
 So it just depends on how much marketing you think you’re going to need to do.
 And if you’re going to handle it doing something else.